BurntSushi/rebar/BYOB.md

 example, `rebar measure` and `rebar report`.)

-This document will demonstrate this by showing how to build our own `memmem` benchmark suite.
+This document will demonstrate this by showing how to build our own `memmem` benchmark suite. (`memmem` is a POSIX routine for substring search.
+That is, given a needle and a haystack, it returns the first occurrence of the needle in the haystack, if any.)
 We'll create our own benchmark definitions, create our own runner programs, create our own models and define our own engines.
 In this exploration, we will do a bake off between [the `memchr` crate's `memmem` routine][rust-memmem] and [libc's `memmem` routine][libc-memmem].